-3.6 Secure workspace
+3.7 Secure workspace

-- 3.6.1 Staff are responsible for keeping all portable devices assigned to them safe and secure and must immediately report any loss or damage of their equipment to their line manager and the IT Service Desk. - 3.6.2 Staff when travelling must carry laptops as hand luggage and avoid leaving portable devices vulnerable to theft (i.e. in sight in a parked vehicle or unattended in a public place). - 3.6.3 Staff must keep their assigned workspace secure (e.g., lock confidential information in drawers, use cable locks) if issued by Royal Holloway. - 3.6.4 Staff must be mindful of using mobile devices (e.g., smartphones and tablets) with access to Royal Holloway information and they should be secured with a password that meets any published College standard. - 3.6.5 Documents containing sensitive information that are sent to a shared printer must be retrieved immediately to reduce the risk of unauthorised access. - 3.6.6 Staff must return all Royal Holloway equipment and information assets when leaving Royal Holloway.
+- 3.7.1 Staff are responsible for keeping all portable devices assigned to them safe and secure and must immediately report any loss or damage of their equipment to their line manager and the IT Service Desk. - 3.7.2 Staff when travelling must carry laptops as hand luggage and avoid leaving portable devices vulnerable to theft (i.e. in sight in a parked vehicle or unattended in a public place). - 3.7.3 Staff must keep their assigned workspace secure (e.g., lock confidential information in drawers, use cable locks) if issued by Royal Holloway. - 3.7.4 Staff must be mindful of using mobile devices (e.g., smartphones and tablets) with access to Royal Holloway information and they should be secured with a password that meets any published University guidance (https://intranet.royalholloway.ac.uk/staff/it-services/cybersecurity/managing-your-password.aspx) - 3.7.5 Documents containing sensitive information that are sent to a shared printer must be retrieved immediately to reduce the risk of unauthorised access. - 3.7.6 Staff must return all Royal Holloway equipment and information assets when leaving Royal Holloway.
 Line Managers of Royal Holloway Staff must complete all appropriate exit procedures with leavers.

-3.7 Privacy and monitoring
+3.8 Privacy and monitoring

-- 3.7.1 The access to and use of Royal Holloway owned information systems and assets is subject to monitoring and review, all users should have no expectation of privacy with respect to the Royal Holloway's communications systems. - 3.7.2 Royal Holloway's communications systems (e.g., emails, instant messages, Internet usage) may be monitored, logged, reviewed, recorded and/or investigated to support the safety and security of its users and compliance with this policy. - 3.7.3 Records of activity on these systems may be used by Royal Holloway and/or turned over to law enforcement authorities and other authorised third parties. - 3.7.4 All users must be aware that network administrators, in order to ensure proper network operations, routinely monitor network traffic. - 3.7.5 The College, when reasonable and in pursuit of legitimate needs for supervision, control, and the efficient and proper operation of the workplace retains the right to inspect any user's computer, any information contained in it, and any information sent or received by that computer.
+- 3.8.1 The access to and use of Royal Holloway owned information systems and assets is subject to monitoring and review, all users should have no expectation of privacy with respect to the Royal Holloway's communications systems. - 3.8.2 Royal Holloway's communications systems (e.g., emails, instant messages, Internet usage) may be monitored, logged, reviewed, recorded and/or investigated to support the safety and security of its users and compliance with this policy. - 3.8.3 Records of activity on these systems may be used by Royal Holloway and/or turned over to law enforcement authorities and other authorised third parties. - 3.8.4 All users must be aware that network administrators, in order to ensure proper network operations, routinely monitor network traffic. - 3.8.5 The University, when reasonable and in pursuit of legitimate needs for supervision, control, and the efficient and proper operation of the workplace retains the right to inspect any user's computer, any information contained in it, and any information sent or received by that computer.

-3.8 Information protection requirements
+3.9 Information protection requirements

-- 3.8.1 The confidentiality and integrity of information must be protected at rest, in use and in transit.
-Staff must adhere to the following guidelines. - 3.8.2 Information at rest - 3.8.3 Store College data on access-restricted / controlled Shared Folders or Drives (e.g., Departmental Share, College provided SharePoint resources). - 3.8.4 Encrypt or password-protect removable media that contains confidential information such as USB drives and mobile devices. - 3.8.5 Dispose of confidential information only after confirming compliance with records retention policies, regulatory requirements, or legal obligations. - 3.8.6 Information in use - 3.8.7 For access to systems that host sensitive information Staff must request access using an approved access request process/tool and be positively authenticated (i.e., have an established College Account in Active Directory or another Royal Holloway authorised authentication source). - 3.8.8 Use the minimum amount of sensitive data, such as Personally Identifiable information (PII), necessary to support business operations. - 3.8.9 Information in transit
+3.9.1 The confidentiality and integrity of information must be protected at rest, in use and in transit.
+Staff must adhere to the following guidelines.

+3.9.2 Information at rest

+- 3.9.2.1 Store University data on access-restricted / controlled Shared Folders or Drives (e.g., Departmental Share, University provided SharePoint resources, Teams or OneDrive). - 3.9.2.2 Encrypt or password-protect removable media that contains confidential information such as USB drives and mobile devices. - 3.9.2.3 Dispose of confidential information only after confirming compliance with records retention policies, regulatory requirements, or legal obligations.

+3.9.3 Information in use

+- 3.9.3.1 For access to systems that host sensitive information Staff must request access using an approved access request process/tool and be positively authenticated (i.e., have an established University Account in Active Directory or another Royal Holloway authorised authentication source). - 3.9.3.2 Use the minimum amount of sensitive data, such as Personally Identifiable information (PII), necessary to support business operations.

+3.9.4 Information in transit